 As a parent and researcher in education, I transform educational research into practical tools and resources.

 I present evidence-based information in the most objective way possible.
 I try to be as objective as possible.
 Some theories may resonate with you, others may not, and that’s ok.
-The first step is being aware of what’s out there, the second is choosing what to do with it.
+I provide the evidence, and then let you choose what to do with it.
 When it comes to parenting, there is no “one-size-fits-all” model.

 I focus on the available evidence-based information that has been proven to prepare children for successful adulthood and share it with you: self-respect and respect for others, confidence, self-reliance, emotional intelligence, independence, altruism, open-mindedness, resilience, well-being...